waku-org/specs/standards/core/store.md

 ### Waku message sorting

-The key-value entries in the store MUST be time-sorted by the `WakuMessage` `timestamp` attribute.
+The key-value entries in the store MUST be time-sorted by the [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) `timestamp` attribute.
-Where two or more key-value entries have identical `timestamps`, the entries MUST be further sorted by the natural order of their message hash keys.
+Where two or more key-value entries have identical `timestamp` values, the entries MUST be further sorted by the natural order of their `message_hash`.
 Within the context of traversing over key-value entries in the store, _"forward"_ indicates traversing the entries in ascending order, whereas _"backward"_ indicates traversing the entries in descending order.